PhilipQuirke/SkyCombAnalystHelp/Flight.md

 # Recommendations
-The SkyComb Analyst tool supports collecting data on animal populations in a **repeatable, robust, safe** way.
-Aligned to this goal, this page contains several recommendations on how to fly data collection missions.
-Each is explained in detail below, but in summary the recommendations are:
+Here are several recommendations on how to fly data collection missions, to optimse detection of animals in a **repeatable, robust, safe** way.
+Each recommendation is explained in detail later, but in summary they are:
-- For most of the flight, fly in straight lines.
-- Decide on the best/safest height above the surface.
 - Decide whether to fly the data collection mission during the Day, at Dusk, at Dawn or at Night.
+- Decide on the best/safest height above the surface, and test it.
+- Pre-prepare and use programmed flight paths.
+- Test the programmed flight plan fully before the data collection flight.
 - Start and end video recording when the drone is on ground.
+- For most of the flight, fly in straight lines.
 - For most of the flight, have the video cameras pointing straight down.
 - Record the thermal video in gray scale (not say in a "red is hot" mode).

-- Pre-prepare and use programmed flight paths.
-- Test flight plans fully before the data collection flight
+The SkyComb Analyst tool works best when these recommendations are followed.

 # Safety first